tjarratt/fake4swift/README.md

    }
    ```

-# change-method-signature
-   <kbd>CMD</kbd> + <kbd>F6</kbd>

-   Refactor the method under the cursor.
-Add, remove and re-order selector components, change types and names.

-   (Edit > Refactor Current Method)

 # Known defects

-* Generate Fake   : Does not support initializers
+* fake4swift   : Does not support initializers
-* Generate Fake   : Does not support protocols that include other protocols
+* fake4swift   : Does not support protocols that include other protocols
-* Generate Fake   : Does not handle protocols that use `typealias`
+* fake4swift   : Does not handle protocols that use `typealias` or `associatedtype`
-* Refactor Method : Only supports instance methods
-* Refactor Method : ay get confused when an argument is a protocol type (e.g.: `id<AnyProtocol>`)
-* Refactor Method : Cannot find call sites of methods in all `.mm` files. (especially Cedar specs)
-* Refactor Method : Will rewrite **any** call site for selectors that match (e.g.: it will match any `-init` when rewriting call sites).
-* Refactor Method : Will not rewrite any matching @selector()

 # Feature backlog